Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 - `FixClientBugs` **Must have!**: Fixes whatever client mod, that is fixable by modders, such as crash when undoing first mount resize, or crash while grabbing/copying.
 - `SimulationControl`: Adds a console command `tps`, which is much less complicated than `server "simulation.rate <number>"`.
 - `RandomDebugCollection`: Prints stack traces (that happen when going to error screen) to logs and prints compiler errors, which normally require `loglevel trace`.
-- `EcconiasChaosClientMod`: Mod made for Ecconia to dump many features like custom skybox in.
-Nothing consumer friendly, don't use it.
+- `EcconiasChaosClientMod`: Mod made for Ecconia to dump tiny feature inside.
+Noteworthy: Custom skybox, command to list connected players.

 Libraries: